Crash bar: Unlocking and latch hold

-Electric strike
+Electronic Touch Bar

 Unlike a traditional crash bar, this type contains a horizontal touch sensor and no moving parts.
 When the sensor is pressed, it releases an electromagnetic lock.
-It may be used in tandem with a motion sensor which unlocks for anyone who stands in front of the door.
-This type of release must still unlock in the event of a power failure, and in some jurisdictions, the door must automatically unlock for a fire alarm activation.
+It may be used in tandem with a motion sensor which unlocks for anyone who stands in front of the door, or an emergency exit button.
+This type of release must still unlock in the event of a power failure, and in some jurisdictions, the door must automatically unlock for a fire alarm activation, must unlock for a duration of thirty (30) seconds upon each unlock duration, and must not have secondary power, such as a battery backup.
 Because these will not function in a long term power outage, they are most commonly used on secondary doors between a vestibule and the secure part of a building.

 On automatic doors

 In some jurisdictions, when automatic doors are used on the primary exit route, these doors are equipped with crash bars.
 In the event the automatic door does not function, it becomes an outward swinging rather than sliding door.
 Crash bars are one of many emergency release mechanisms that can be used with automatic doors.
 Depending on available space, a common alternative is to install an emergency exit door beside the automatic doors.
 Installation of a secondary crash bar equipped exit is often required in large buildings with revolving doors, since these are too slow for a crowd to move through.